 - Plan giveaway products.
 If you give away products throughout your event, you are likely to keep people tuned in through the whole thing.

 - Set up your space.
 In the days before the event, you’ll want to set up your space.
-You can use anywhere in your home, but be sure that it has good lighting, is quiet, and is free from distractions (like significant others, children, and televisions or phones).
+You can use anywhere in your home, but be sure that it has good lighting (near a window is perfect), is quiet, and is free from distractions (like significant others, children, and televisions or phones).

 - Setup idea.
-An easy setup is to use a long table behind you with your products on display.
-Then, stand in front of the table as you show off your products.
+An easy setup is to use a long table with your products on display on both the table and the wall behind you.
+Then, stand behind the table as you show off your products.

 - Prepare notes to help guide you during the event.
 This could be the order of products to show off, the size of the products, the prices, and the numbers.